Kanban-Zai/kanban-zai-version-1.0/core.md

 A team reaching consensus can solve many  of the problems that arise but sometimes it is hard to reach consensus.
 The sole purpose of this setting is tie breaking.
 It is a pre-determined agreement to gain consensus if there is a tie in the voting.
-If someone chooses not to abstain this becomes their vote.
-Please note, this means there is no way in Kanban-Zai to abstain.
+If someone chooses to abstain, this becomes their vote.
+Please note, this means that there is no way in Kanban-Zai to abstain.

 ### quorum